77Vincent/vinslider/README.md

 > false: Reversed direction.

 Tips: This only affects the auto playing.
 User events will still respect the direction according to their navigation.

+## Fallback Functions

+Useage: After a Vinslider instance is istantiated, these functions could be called to manipulated the instance anytime when there is a need for callbacks.

+Example: vinslider.goto(3);
+> Here means navigating this vinslider instance to goto the 4th slide when this piece of code is called.

+### goto(index);
+> Navigate the slider to a specific slide with the given index.

+### resize();
+> Vinslider already has the ability to resize its self under a window.onresize event, but when the size of its wrapper changes but without a window resize event occurring, use this function to resize the size of vinslider to fit its new wrapper.

+### reAmount(value);
+> Reset the amount of items to be displayed based upon the new given value at a time when under carousel mode, mostly for responsive.

 ## Features